-Plenty of people have strung together months of happy sobriety only to be thrown off by an intense desire drink that pops up out of nowhere.
-The risk of relapse is ever-present.
+Plenty of people have strung together months of happy sobriety only to be thrown off by an intense desire to drink.

 We don’t have to be afraid of it, but we should be prepared.

-Take advantage of the positive feelings
+Take advantage of the positive feelings.

 When you’re feeling good and secure, it’s a great time to make a clear-headed plan for managing the inevitable challenges that will arise on your recovery journey.

 Now is the time to work on building a fitness routine, learning to eat better, and experimenting with stress management strategies that don’t involve alcohol or drugs.

-Learn strategies for coping with stress that doesn’t involve trying to emotionally escape your life – things we all failed to do when we were drinking.
+Learn strategies for coping with stress that don’t involve trying to emotionally escape your life – things we all failed to do when we were drinking.

 If you play it right, the pink cloud of sobriety can be an important tool for building the foundation on which your sober life is built.